 To calculate the cost-per-child, you’ll need the following information:

-There’s no simple answer here — but if you get a better handle on the data behind your finances, you’ll have an easier time finding your best path forward.
+There’s no simple answer here.
+But if you get a better handle on the data behind your finances, you’ll have an easier time finding your best path forward.

 Keep in mind, focusing on tuition rates as your primary revenue driver can be short sighted.
-My experience with cost modeling suggests that other sides of the Iron Triangle (enrollment and fee collection) can sometimes make a bigger difference in your bottom line.
+My experience with cost modelling suggests that other sides of the Iron Triangle (enrollment and fee collection) can sometimes make a bigger difference in your bottom line.

-In short, ECE program managers need to understand exactly where and why they are losing money and begin gathering data to guide decision-making before multiple small losses build and cripple sustainability.
+In short, program managers need to understand exactly where and why they are losing money and begin gathering data to guide decision-making before multiple small losses build and cripple sustainability.
 Understanding each element of the Iron Triangle finance model will give you a solid groundwork for keeping your finances sustainable in the long run.